Skip to content

 Signature flag SIG_INPUTS

-SIG_INPUTS means that each Proof (input) requires it's own signature.
+SIG_INPUTS means that each Proof (input) requires its own signature.
 The signature is provided in the Proof.witness field of each input separately.
-The format of the witness is defined later on.
+The format of the witness was defined earlier on.

 Signed inputs